Code-Institute-Submissions/milestone-17/README.md

 - Another great feature would be to add a direction/journey planner to show what public transport people can use to get to a spot from their GPS location.

+- I would like to add more information such as address, difficulty, pictures and maybe links to YouTube videos for each spot in the info window.

+- A weather layer for the map would be a useful feature controlled with a toggle button in the Nav.

 ## Technologies Used